chm1975/chm/filecoin_consensus_visualization_toold.md

 ## Grant Payment Terms

 This is a proposal for a fixed bid grant.
-Tezos is requested to pay as follows:
+Filecoin is requested to pay as follows:

 *   50% upon start of the project and 50% upon project completion, with net 14 payment terms.
 *   Any changes to the scope of work or overages to the price must be agreed in writing by the parties through a change request.